linode/developers/hugo/content/networking/vpn/secure-communications-with-openvpn-on-ubuntu-12-04-precise-and-debian-7.md

 Before installing OpenVPN, we assume that you have followed our [Getting Started Guide](/docs/getting-started/).
 If you're new to Linux server administration you may be interested in our [Introduction to Linux Concepts Guide](/docs/tools-reference/introduction-to-linux-concepts), [Beginner's Guide](/docs/beginners-guide/) and [Administration Basics Guide](/docs/using-linux/administration-basics).
 If you're concerned about securing on your Linode, you might be interested in our [Security Basics](/docs/security/basics) article as well.

- {: .note }
->
+ {{< note >}}

-> For many private networking tasks, we suggest that you consider the functions of the OpenSSH package which can provide easier VPN and VPN-like services.
+For many private networking tasks, we suggest that you consider the functions of the OpenSSH package which can provide easier VPN and VPN-like services.
 OpenSSH is also installed and configured by default on all Linodes.
 For example, see [Using SSHFS on Linux and MacOS X](/docs/networking/ssh-filesystems) or our guide on [Setting up an SSH Tunnel](/docs/networking/ssh/setting-up-an-ssh-tunnel-with-your-linode-for-safe-browsing) for more information.
 Nevertheless, if your deployment requires a more traditional VPN solution like OpenVPN, this document covers the installation and configuration of the OpenVPN software.

+{{< /note >}}

 ## How OpenVPN Works